V/STOL: Props, proprotors, and advanced rotorcraft

 Although tiltrotors such as the Focke-Achgelis Fa 269 of the mid-1940s and the Centro Técnico Aeroespacial "Convertiplano" of the 1950s reached testing or mock-up stages, the Bell-Boeing V-22 Osprey is considered the world's first production tiltrotor aircraft.
 It has one three-bladed proprotor, turboprop engine, and transmission nacelle mounted on each wingtip.
 The Osprey is a multi-mission aircraft with both a vertical takeoff and landing (VTOL) and short takeoff and landing capability (STOL).
 It is designed to perform missions like a conventional helicopter with the long-range, high-speed cruise performance of a turboprop aircraft.
 The FAA classifies the Osprey as a model of powered lift aircraft.

 Attempts were made in the 1960s to develop a commercial passenger aircraft with VTOL capability.
 The Hawker Siddeley Inter-City Vertical-Lift proposal had two rows of lifting fans on either side.
 However, none of these aircraft made it to production after they were dismissed as too heavy and expensive to operate.

+In 1983, the Defense Advanced Research Projects Agency (DARPA) initiated the Advanced STOVL (ASTOVL) program to develop a supersonic STOVL fighter (SSF) to replace the Harrier for the U.S. Marine Corps and the U.K. Royal Navy.
+Several propulsion methods were explored under ASTOVL and assigned to different contractors for research and development.
+These include the Shaft-Driven Lift Fan (SDLF) by Lockheed which had a forward lift fan powered by a shaft connected to the main engine's low-pressure spool and engaged by a clutch, the Lift-Plus-Lift/Cruise (LPLC) by Northrop (later Northrop Grumman) which had a separate dedicated lift engine alongside the main engine, and the Gas-Driven Lift Fan (GDLF) by McDonnell Douglas that used the main engine bleed air to power a lift fan; all methods had an aft vectoring nozzle for the main engine.

+ASTOVL would continue under the Common Affordable Lightweight Fighter (CALF) program, which eventually became part of the Joint Strike Fighter program; the Lockheed Martin X-35B with the SDLF was eventually selected for full-scale development in 2001, with the production aircraft for operational service becoming the F-35B with the F135-PW-600 engine.
+NASA uses the abbreviation SSTOVL for Supersonic Short Take-Off / Vertical Landing, and as of 2012, the X-35B/F-35B are the only aircraft to conform with this combination within one flight.

-In 2018 Opener Aero demonstrated an electrically powered fixed-wing VTOL aircraft, the Blackfly, which the manufacturer claims is the world's first ultralight fixed-wing, all-electric, vertical take-off and landing aircraft.
+In 2018, Opener Aero demonstrated an electrically powered fixed-wing VTOL aircraft, the Blackfly, which the manufacturer claims is the world's first ultralight fixed-wing, all-electric, VTOL aircraft.

-Modern drones

 In the 21st century, unmanned drones are becoming increasingly commonplace.
 Many of these have VTOL capability, especially the quadcopter type.